department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/tuition-assistance.md

 ---

-If your tuition amounts to more than what’s covered by the Tuition Assistance (TA) program, you may be eligible for additional assistance.
-Tuition Assistance Top-Up covers the difference between the full cost of a college course and the amount covered under active-duty TA for up to 36 months.
+Does your college tuition cost more than what’s covered by the Tuition Assistance (TA) program?
+Find out if you can get more money to help pay for school through the Tuition Assistance Top-Up program.

 <div class="call-out" markdown="1">

 ### Can I get tuition assistance?